caseydlvr/youtube-dl_audio/README.md

 Current algorithm:

-1. Sanitize the DIRECTORY_NAME arg
+1. Sanitize the DIRECTORY_NAME arg.
+Replaces "/" with ", ", then sanitizes using the sanitize-filename package.
 1. Create a directory with the specified name (DIRECTORY_NAME arg) in the current working directory.
 This created directory is where the audio tracks are saved.
 1. Use youtube-dl to download the specified video's (YOUTUBE_VIDEO_ID) audio in mp3 format (highest VBR quality) to the save directory
 1. Use youtube-dl to download the specified video's (YOUTUBE_VIDEO_ID) audio in 'best' format (typically the unadultered video audio track) to the save directory